utzer/borg_ynh/README.md

 For instance:
 * Borg Backup instance ``borg``: backup nextcloud daily on host Server B
 * Borg Backup instance ``borg__2``: backup all other YunoHost apps weekly on host Server C

+### Settings location
+Settings of apps are in /etc/yunohost/apps/*/settings.yml, so are the settings for borg_ynh as well.